-During the 2019-2020 school year, all Upper school students will be assigned a school-issued Chromebook.
+During the 2021-2022 school year, all Upper school students will be assigned a school-issued Chromebook.
 Students will be responsible for the care and use of their devices with the following guidelines:

-- Each Chromebook will come with the necessary charging cable, which should be used and stored at home. - A protective case will be provided to each student for their Chromebook.
-It must stay on the Chromebook at all times throughout the day.
-The cases need to be reused, so we ask that students refrain from decorating the cases with stickers or markers. - All students will need a pair of non-wireless headphones with a microphone for use throughout the day. - When a student is not using their Chromebook during the day, it should be stored safely in their backpack. - Students should never leave their Chromebooks unattended during the school day. - Each Chromebook is assigned to an individual student.
+- Each Chromebook will come with the necessary charging cable, which should be used and stored at home. - All students will need a pair of Chromebook compatible headphones with a microphone for use throughout the day. - When a student is not using their Chromebook during the day, it should be stored safely in their backpack. - Students should never leave their Chromebooks unattended during the school day. - Each Chromebook is assigned to an individual student.
 Students should never "swap" or "share" their Chromebooks. - Students should store all school related documents on their Doane account's Google Drive, which integrates with their Chromebook.
 No files should be stored on the Chromebook itself. - Students are prohibited from using their Chromebooks for non-academic purposes.